WinVector/wrapr/extras/ggplot2_piped.md

 Let's work an example.

-First suppose we want a single pipe to combine data processing and `ggplot2` layer composition.
+Suppose we want a single pipe notation to combine data processing and `ggplot2` layer composition steps.

 The `wrapr` dot-arrow-pipe performs data processing steps by explicit use of dot and sequencing of expressions.
-That is the dot-arrow notation treats `a %.>% b` as being very much like `{. <- a; b}`.
+The dot-arrow semantics treats `a %.>% b` as being very much like `{. <- a; b}`.
 This means if the user writes a function application expression such as `a %.>% b(.)` the evaluation is very similar to `b(a)` (with some visible side-effects in the "`.`" variable).
-The `wrapr` dot arrow has some short-cuts and convenience methods (such as treating `a %.>% f` as `a %.>% f(.)` when `f` is bound to a function as in `5 %.>% sin`).
-What we are saying is that [explicit argument notation](http://www.win-vector.com/blog/2018/03/r-tip-make-arguments-explicit-in-magrittr-dplyr-pipelines/) in in fact a `wrapr` dot-arrow design principles.
-The `wrapr` concept is sequencing of expressions, which is related to (but not the same as) composition of functions.
+[Explicit argument notation](http://www.win-vector.com/blog/2018/03/r-tip-make-arguments-explicit-in-magrittr-dplyr-pipelines/) in in fact a `wrapr` dot-arrow design principle, though `wrapr` dot arrow has some short-cuts and convenience methods (such as treating `a %.>% f` as `a %.>% f(.)` when `f` is bound to a function as in `5 %.>% sin`).
+The `wrapr` dot-arrow-pipe concept is sequencing of expressions, which is related to (but not the same as) composition of functions.

-With that in mind lets use `wrapr` dot-arrow-pipe for both data processing and `ggplot2` layering.
+With this in mind lets use `wrapr` dot-arrow-pipe for both data processing and `ggplot2` layering.

 First we load our packages.